 Right from the start in 1969 there has never been a percentage score for the practical test of fork lift truck operator basic skills.
 There is for the written test but not for the practical.

 In fact it's very simple.
 A trainee starts their test with zero points and attempts to score as few as possible as in fact, they are penalty points!
 The idea is to score as low as possible.
 After the test they get added up by the instructor and the total must not exceed 40.
 If a trainee scores 41 or more they are deemed to have failed the test.
 I assume that the percentage thing came about as part of "folk law"?
 In other words if I only score 10 points and I'm allowed 40 that must be 25%.
 This is erroneous thinking and such comments would not be understood by an accrediting body.

 I do not propose to list all of the faults and all of the associated penalties here but rather to make certain comments about they way a test can be approached.
+(Full details of the new, 2017 penalty point marking sheet can be found here).
 My advice would be never to start a test with the intention of doing a "clear round" - i.e. zero points.
-I think to manage that feat you have to not only be good but also to have one of those really good days that we get occasionally!
+I think to manage that feat you have to not only be good but also to have one of those really good days that we all get occasionally!